-In Spring 2010, I served as the director of the 37-minute documentary Bucket Flush.
+In the summer of 2009 I did an internship with KEYC-TV, and in spring 2010, I served as the director of the 37-minute documentary Bucket Flush.
 The documentary followed a Philadelphia DIY-Punk band.
 The documentary was shot entirely in the field, following the band on tour, from Philadelphia to Georgia.